-IMPORTANT: Program Directors should also provide the Consular Information Sheet for the country(-ies) in which the programs are held to each person associated with the program.
+IMPORTANT: Program Directors should also provide the Consular Information Sheet for the country (-ies) in which the programs are held for each person associated with the program.
 Consular Information Sheets can be viewed and printed from the Bureau of Consular Affairs' website: http://travel.state.gov.

 II.
-Faculty/staff orientations and trainings
+Faculty/staff training and procedures